Entrepreneurship Technological (TECE)

 TECE 6200.
 Innovation and Entrepreneurial Growth.
 3 Hours.

 Covers the intersection of the innovation management and entrepreneurship literature.
 Topics include a review of the innovation literature; use of technology as a competitive tool; developing focused growth strategies; architectures and platforms for products, systems, and services; and the interplay of technology markets and organizations.
 The course is not only theoretical but also practical in that it covers trends in specific technology fields.
-Prereq.
-First-year graduate student standing.
+Open to first-year graduate students.

 TECE 6222.
 Emerging and Disruptive Technologies.
 3 Hours.